MichaelCurrin/code-cookbook/recipes/terraform/import.md

 $ terraform import datadog_synthetics_test.this abc-def-123
 ```

-Note that if you try `terraform plan`, it maybe fail because of lack of required parameters.
-So put some in.
+Note that if you try `terraform plan`, it maybe fail because of lack of **required** parameters.
+So put the required ones.
 Even if your parameters are wrong, at least you can import the remote resource into state.
 Then run a plan to see what is on the remote resource and use that diff to build your TF code.

 - `main.tf`
     ```terraform